Journal Citation Reports: Citation information

 There are separate editions for the sciences and the social sciences; the 2013 science edition includes 8,411 journals, and the 2012 social science edition contains 3,016 titles.
 The issue for each year is published the following year after the citations for the year have been published and the information processed.

 The publication is available online (JCR on the Web), or in CD format (JCR on CD-ROM); it was originally published in print, with the detailed tables on microfiche.

 In general, various universities, administrative centers and ministries in charge of higher education make their evaluations of university professors and other researchers on the number and quality of articles published in journals indexed in the JCR.

 Release schedule

-In recent years, it is often released in the middle of June.
-For example, the 2017 Journal Citation Reports, based on 2016 data, was released on June 14, 2017.
+In recent years, it has often been released in mid-June.
+The 2017 Journal Citation Reports, based on 2016 data, was released on June 14, 2017.